tardis-sn/tardis-sn.github.io/content/code_of_conduct.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: Code Of Conduct
+      value: Code Of Conduct - TARDIS-SN
     - name: 'twitter:description'
-      value: Code Of Conduct for TARDIS Organisation
+      value: The Code of Conduct that all members of the TARDIS-SN Collaboration are held to.
     - name: 'twitter:image'
       value: images/tardis_banner.jpg
       relativeUrl: true